FabioChiodini/ProjectSpawnSwarm/README.md

 export AWS_DEFAULT_REGION=us-east-1

-The first five variable are used by the docker-machine command, the last one is used by aws cli (to edit the security group)
+The first five variable are used by the docker-machine command, the last one is used by AWS cli (to edit the security group)